Brand Name Trimethoprim Common Name trimethoprim

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Blood disorders: The presence of sore throat, fever, pale skin, rash, or jaundice (yellowing of the skin) may be early signs of rare but serious blood disorders.
-Anyone who develops these symptoms after starting trimethoprim should contact their doctor.
+If you develop any of these symptoms after starting trimethoprim, contact your doctor as soon as possible.

 Folic acid levels: Trimethoprim affects how the body uses folic acid, a nutrient necessary for the formation of red blood cells.
 If you have a folic acid deficiency, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Liver function: Trimethoprim may not be removed from the body at the expected rate in situations where the liver is not working properly.
-As a result, there is an increased chance of experiencing side effects.
+Liver function: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
 If you have reduced liver function or liver disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Pregnancy: When trimethoprim is taken during pregnancy, it crosses the placenta and may affect the unborn baby.
 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.